-Comanchero vice president Tyson Daniels and lawyer Andrew Simpson plead guilty to money laundering millions of dollars
+Comancheros vice-president Tyson Daniels and lawyer Andrew Simpson plead guilty to money laundering millions of dollars

 The Herald can now report Andrew Neill Simpson pleaded guilty to 13 charges of money laundering - crimes he committed while a solicitor at a private legal practice in Auckland's west.

-Simpson, who has a young family, played a key role in facilitating money laundering $2.4m through his law firm's trust account.
+Simpson, who has a young family, played a key role in facilitating laundering $2.4m through his law firm's trust account.

 More than $1.2m in cash was deposited into Simpson's trust account, which was also used to purchase some of the cars belonging to Daniels and allegedly others in the gang.